libvips/libvips/doc/function-list.md

   fred = jim.gamma()
 ```

-VIPS has a set of C wrapper functions for calling operators, in this
+libvips has a set of C wrapper functions for calling operators, in this
 case vips_gamma():

 ```C